abhijitshukla/Automatic-numberplate-detection/README.md

 ## Notes
 - Modify `server.py` for custom database configurations.
+- Ensure the `.env` file is properly configured before running the project.
 - `main.py` reads video from `sample/sample.mp4`.
 Update it for a different input source.

 ## License